 Philosopher, mathematician, academic, and campaigner for intellectual, social and sexual freedom, and peace and disarmament, Russell was a prominent atheist.
-He wrote about his worldview in Why I am Not a Christian, and was a member of the British Humanist Association’s Standing Advisory Council, as well as President of Cardiff Humanists, until his death.
+He wrote about his worldview in Why I am Not a Christian, and was a member of Humanists UK’s Standing Advisory Council, as well as President of Cardiff Humanists, until his death.

 Earl Russell was born into the liberal aristocracy.
 His godfather was John Stuart Mill.
 He was one of the great thinkers of this century.
 He was a philosopher, an outstanding mathematician, a champion of intellectual, social and sexual freedom, a pioneer of new ideas in education, and a writer.
 He was associated with the Bloomsbury Group.
 He was given public recognition of his work by being awarded the Order of Merit and the Nobel Prize for Literature.

 Fundamental to his work in formal philosophy was the idea that beliefs should be based on evidence and logical procedures.
 He applied this idea to his philosophy of life.
 From about the age of fifteen he became deeply concerned with questions like the existence of god, for which he could find no evidence.
 At the age of eighteen he became an atheist.
 He found it a great relief to be free of some of the fears and dogma surrounding religion.
 He became aware of many instances where religious beliefs opposed humanitarian and scientific progress.
 Looking at the suspicion, fear and persecution arising from religions over the centuries, Russell came to believe that religious practices have done more harm than good.
 In his book Why I am Not a Christian, he says that “religions are both harmful and untrue.”
 When he was asked, in a famous radio debate, how he could explain the existence of the universe, his reply was, “I should say the universe is just there, and that’s all.”